Thelma Holt: Career

-Work with the National Theatre

 In 1985, Holt joined the National Theatre as head of Touring and Commercial Exploitation.
 She was responsible for the following NT West End transfers: A Chorus of Disapproval, The Petition, Brighton Beach Memoirs, Three Men on a Horse and A View from the Bridge.
-She was also responsible for major tours of National Theatre productions to: Paris, Vienna, Zurich, North America, Moscow, Tbilisi, Tokyo, Epidavros.
+She also oversaw major tours of National Theatre productions abroad, with performances in Paris, Vienna, Zurich, North America, Moscow, Tbilisi, Tokyo, and Epidavros.

-Holt produced INTERNATIONAL 87, a series of four visits to the National Theatre by international theatre companies: The Hairy Ape by Eugene O'Neill directed by Peter Stein (production from the Schaubühne, Berlin), Miss Julie by August Strindberg and Hamlet by William Shakespeare both directed by Ingmar Bergman (Productions from the Royal Dramatic Theatre, Stockholm), Macbeth by William Shakespeare and Medea by Euripides both directed by Yukio Ninagawa (the Ninagawa Company from Tokyo), Tomorrow was War by the Mayakovsky Theatre Company from Moscow.
-For this international season Holt received the Olivier/Observer Award for Outstanding Achievement in the Theatre and a special award from Drama Magazine.
-In 1998, she co-produced The Fairy-Queen by Purcell, directed by Adrian Noble for the Aix-en-Provence Festival.
+Holt produced International 87, a series of four visits to the National Theatre by international theatre companies: The Hairy Ape directed by Peter Stein for the Schaubühne; Miss Julie and Hamlet directed by Ingmar Bergman for the Royal Dramatic Theatre, Stockholm; Macbeth and Medea directed by Yukio Ninagawa for the Ninagawa Theatre Company, and Tomorrow was War by the Mayakovsky Theatre Company from Moscow.
+Holt received the Olivier/Observer Award for Outstanding Achievement in the Theatre as well as an award from Drama Magazine.
+In 1998, she co-produced an adaptation of The Fairy-Queen directed by Adrian Noble for the Aix-en-Provence Festival.

-Holt produced INTERNATIONAL 89, a second series of four visits to the National Theatre by international theatre companies: Tango Varsoviano by Teatro del Sur (Buenos Aires), Grapes of Wrath by the Steppenwolf Theatre Company (Chicago), Uncle Vanya by Anton Chekhov from the Moscow Art Theatre and Suicide for Love the return of the Ninagawa Theatre Company.
+She then produced International 89, this time festuring Tango Varsoviano by Teatro del Sur (Buenos Aires), Grapes of Wrath by the Steppenwolf Theatre Company (Chicago), Uncle Vanya from the Moscow Art Theatre and Suicide for Love by the Ninagawa Theatre Company.

-Work with the Peter Hall Company
+Holt's tenure at the National was only the beginning of her long relationship with Japanese director Yukio Ninagawa.
+Over three decades, she brought 17 of Ninagawa's productions to the UK, including adaptations of Shakespeare, Euripides, Ibsen, Shimizu and Murakami.
+They continued to work together until Ninagawa's death in 2016.

-For the newly formed Peter Hall Company, Holt was Executive Producer for: Orpheus Descending by Tennessee Williams (cast included Vanessa Redgrave), presented at the Theatre Royal, Haymarket, The Merchant of Venice by William Shakespeare (cast included Dustin Hoffman) presented at the Phoenix Theatre, London and in New York, The Wild Duck by Henrik Ibsen (cast included Alex Jennings, David Threlfall, Nichola McAuliffe) presented at the Phoenix Theatre, London.
+For the newly formed Peter Hall Company, Holt was Executive Producer for: Orpheus Descending by Tennessee Williams (cast included Vanessa Redgrave), presented at the Theatre Royal, Haymarket; The Merchant of Venice by William Shakespeare (cast included Dustin Hoffman) presented at the Phoenix Theatre, London and in New York; Hamlet (cast included Alan Rickman), presented at Riverside Studios and on tour; Much Ado About Nothing (cast included Janet McTeer, Mark Rylance), presented at the Queen's Theatre and awarded a Sir Tyrone Guthrie Award; and The Wild Duck by Henrik Ibsen (cast included Alex Jennings, David Threlfall, Nichola McAuliffe) presented at the Phoenix Theatre, London.

-Holt was executive producer for Triumph Proscenium's production of Pirandello's Henry IV starring Richard Harris, which was presented in 1990 at Wyndham's Theatre, London.
-In 1990, she also presented two visiting productions at the National Theatre: Hamlet by William Shakespeare (the Bulandra Theatre Company from Bucharest), The Kingdom of Desire based on Shakespeare's Macbeth (the Contemporary Legend Theatre from Taiwan).
+In 1990, Holt was executive producer for Triumph Proscenium's production of Pirandello's Henry IV starring Richard Harris, which was presented at Wyndham's Theatre, London.
+Also in 1990, she presented two visiting productions at the National Theatre: Hamlet by the Bulandra Theatre Company from Bucharest; and The Kingdom of Desire, based on Macbeth, by the Contemporary Legend Theatre from Taiwan.